 AllClear’s monitoring services also include:

-Lost Wallet Protection – AllClear will help you cancel and replace credit or debit cards if your wallet is lost or stolen.
+Lost Wallet Protection – Helps you cancel and replace credit or debit cards if your wallet is lost or stolen.

-Identity Theft Insurance Coverage – AllClear will reimburse you for fees, lost wages, and other financial losses due to identity theft.
+Identity Theft Insurance Coverage – Will reimburse you for fees, lost wages, and other financial losses due to identity theft.
 The coverage is up to $1 million, and has no deductible.

 ChildScan Monitoring – Children under 18 are just as susceptible to identity theft as adults, although most parents only become aware of this when it is already too late.
 AllClear ID will monitor the Social Security number of your child (or children) and alert you of any unauthorized use.

 Proven track record – AllClear ID has been hired by world-renowned brands and government organizations.
-Customer feedback for 2015 showed that 94% of customers were satisfied with services received from AllClear.
+Customer feedback for 2015 showed that 94% of customers were satisfied with services received.
 The company has also received 24 awards for outstanding customer service.

 Straightforward alerts – Probably the most intriguing feature that AllClear ID offers is its patented technology that “eliminates repetitive and non-urgent email alerts”.
 By weeding out alerts for common, authorized uses of your personal information, you’ll pay closer attention when you receive alerts that could indicate fraud.
 This is smart technology that everyone can appreciate.